 General information about which bills you should pay first when you are having trouble paying all of your debts. #0110EN

-This publication gives general advice only.
+The advice we give here is general advice only.
 If you have serious debt issues, check with other resources, including a lawyer.
-There is information about helpful resources at the end.
+We have information about helpful resources below.

 These are most important.
 You do not want to become homeless or not have enough to eat and stay healthy.

-*If you cannot afford to buy enough food, contact the local DSHS office.
+If you cannot afford to buy enough food, get in touch with your local DSHS office.
 Find out if you can get food stamps.
 Call 2-1-1 to find out where food banks are in your area.

 If you need your car to get to and from work, you must make your car payments on time.
 One missed payment can result in repossession of your car.

 Car insurance is also important.
 Washington law requires all drivers and owners to have insurance.
 If you do not have insurance and are in an accident, your driver's license may be suspended.
 Do not let your car insurance lapse!